Frequently asked questions

 HPV infections are common.
 While most infections clear up on their own without causing symptoms, some infections caused by types of human papillomavirus may cause certain cancers, like anal or cervical cancer.
 HPV types that may cause cancer are called high-risk types.

 HPV vaccination helps protect people against types of human papillomaviruses.
-This helps stop an infection caused by a high-risk human papillomavirus from happening before it can become more serious and increases the risk of HPV cancers in the future.
+This helps prevent an infection caused by a high-risk human papillomavirus from happening before it can become more serious and increases the risk of HPV cancers in the future.

 People who are vaccinated against types of human papillomavirus can also help stop them spreading to people who aren’t vaccinated.